 Night Soil – Economy of Love is an experimental documentary about a new movement of Brooklyn sex work activists.
 This feminist community regards sex work as a way for women to reclaim their power in a male-dominated pleasure zone.

 In a world where the orgasms between men and women…are still poorly divided sex is used as a tool for political and social change.
 Obstacles are overcome through humor so a newfangled dialogue around the possibility of transformative pleasure through sex can take place.
-Their emphasize is on nurturing, educating and empower both sexes around the power that lays within the female orgasm.
+Their emphasis is on nurturing, educating and empowering both sexes around the power that lies within the female orgasm.

 In a place where a swipe right on a smartphone can grant access to supermarket sex, where politicians hire prostitutes just to be cuddled, where loneliness increases in a disconnected physical world and where some modern medicines are harming sexual desires, these young women advocate for intentional erotic touch and a shifting vocabulary around sex work.

 Their voices narrate the film, which is a product of the artist Melanie Bonajo’s vision on the subject, combining the spoken score with vivid imagery.
 The protagonists propose an alternative model in a world of commodified sexual desires, combined with perceived ignorance regarding conventions such as stigmatized visual culture (by the male gaze) and through advertisement.
 They address the ways monetary exchange might be questioned in an ultra-capitalist and increasingly sterile public and private sphere by bringing forward a contemporary spiritual approach to the body, a receding of the gender roles and the controversial healing potential of orgasms.